shalomma/RL_Value_Iteration/README.md

 ### Important notes
 1. The algorithm is very sensetive to the choise of beta
 2. Only when we added epsilon greedy we managed to get decent results
+3. For simplicity, we dropped the dependency in h, as the MDP is detreministic and time-invariant.

 ### Prerequisites
 ```